BiGCAT-UM/bigcat-um.github.io/README.md

 # bigcat-um.github.io
-Repository to hold the central sitemap.zml
+Repository to hold the central sitemap.xml